-There is an increasing range of local produce and artwork from the North York Moors.
-You can find out where you can buy it on our Inspired by website.
+There's an increasing range of local produce and artwork available from the North York Moors.
+Find out where to buy it from our Made in... webpages.

 This independent charity works to safeguard the National Park.
 It campaigns, runs an events programme and issues a quarterly magazine Voice of the Moors.